nroduit/nroduit.github.io/content/getting-started/dcm4chee.en.md

 For a simpler and faster installation without server components, please follow these [instructions](../../basics/customize/integration/#download-directly-with-dicomweb-restful-services); no need to consider the following points on this page.
 Otherwise if you need more advanced configurations then follow these steps:

-1. <a target="_blank" href="https://github.com/dcm4che/dcm4chee-arc-light/wiki">Install dcm4chee</a>, if not already done (Installation with Docker is straightforward).
+1. [Install dcm4chee](https://github.com/dcm4che/dcm4chee-arc-light/wiki), if not already done (Installation with Docker is straightforward).

-2. Go <a target="_blank" href="http://sourceforge.net/projects/dcm4che/files/Weasis/">here</a> and download these following files:
+2. Go [here](https://sourceforge.net/projects/dcm4che/files/Weasis/) and download these following files:
 {{% notice warning %}}
 **Download issue**: Some browsers (like Internet Explorer) may rename war files to zip.
 If so, use the Save As option when downloading and change the name back to war.
 {{% /notice %}}